C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 ### 2.c Visualizing power
 By Christian Lotz

+*Learning outcome - initiation to maps as data visualizations*

 Maps can be an impressive tool to visualize power.
 Political entities - kingdoms, nation states, and empires - have used them to mark borders, to outline territorial ambitions or to demonstrate influence.
 Cartographers coupled selection of data with techniques of visualization to highlight power and influence and to make arguments.
 The following example takes up two maps of the world which, from different points of view, show the influence of the British Empire during the 1920s and 1930s.

 ![Chambers of Commerce Atlas, General Reference Map, 1928](/assets/images/maps-as-historical-sources/chambers-of-commerce-1928-world-map.jpg "Chambers of Commerce Atlas, General Reference Map, 1928")